For a printable copy, click here.

 Back to Top

-- The Company's average trading VaR measured at the 95 percent confidence level was $115 million compared with $99 million in the first quarter of 2008 and $105 million in the fourth quarter of 2008.
-Total aggregate average trading and non-trading VaR was $142 million, compared with $105 million in the first quarter of 2008 and $129 million in the fourth quarter of 2008.
-At quarter-end, the Company's trading VaR was $107 million, compared with $117 million in the fourth quarter of 2008, and the aggregate trading and non-trading VaR was $136 million compared with $144 million in the prior quarter.
-Average trading VaR increased from last quarter as a result of higher levels of market volatility.
+- The Company's aggregate average trading VaR measured at the 95 percent confidence level was $61 million compared with $52 million in the fourth quarter of 2005 and $56 million in the third quarter of 2006.
+Total aggregate average trading and non-trading VaR was $67 million compared with $60 million in the fourth quarter of 2005 and $66 million in the third quarter of 2006.
+At quarter end, the Company's aggregate trading VaR was $85 million, and the aggregate trading and non-trading VaR was $89 million.

 Back to Top